loading...

 2014 – Increased sustainability efforts earn the event Silver Level certification.

-2016 – The Bank of America Chicago Marathon becomes the largest marathon to earn Evergreen Level certification.
+2016 – The Bank of America Chicago Marathon becomes the largest marathon to earn Evergreen Level certification, the highest level offered by the Council for Responsible Sport.

 2018 – After achieving multiple certifications, the Council for Responsible Sport recognizes the race’s commitment and legacy within the sport and awards the Chicago Marathon Evergreen Inspire Status.